About ADHDer.net

 What This Resource Provides

-Practical, tested implementations of DBT skills specifically modified for ADHD workplace challenges.
+Practical, tested implementations of DBT skills specifically modified for ADHD challenges in daily life, work, and relationships.
 Content includes step-by-step protocols, real-scenario applications, and systematic troubleshooting guides for when standard approaches require adjustment.

 What This Resource Avoids